Class notes are posted in reverse order. NEWEST on top:

 January 9-13 Thursday: Added 3 pros and cons of Documents A and B Wednesday: Added 3 pros and cons based on background essay Tuesday: Created pro and cons of re-enlistment page Bellwork all week: Behavior reflection and DBQ work Week beginning Nov 28th -the students will create flash cards for the Causes of the American Revolution Test, they will put these in their spiral.
 The link below has the vocab in flash card form if you need the vocab definitions or if you want to print the flash cards out for use in studying- https://quizlet.com/13868106/american-revolution-5th-grade-flash-cards/ Each day, fill in 2 sided colonies notes page Nov11 compare and contrast Jamestown and Plymouth Oct 24- Nov 3 Each day the students will have a bell work assignment that goes with the DBQ, students will complete the work in the DBQ packet so there will be no student notes in their spiral until after we finish the DBQ.
 10-4 Sunken Ship Notes Key words for each artifact: Sunken Ship Bible: Spread Christianity Stories of their faith Flag: Symbol of power of that country Show pride and honor country Gold and Silver: how countries counted/gained Wealth.
 More gold=more wealth (money) Food: New food source (possible new crop) Tobacco: cash crop Compass: navigation tool, always shows NORTH, may use on land as well Astrolabe: navigation tool that shows directions at SEA (latitude and longitude) not used on land 10-5 10 words or less summary ---3 reasons why explorers explored America.
 10-6 Define: Northwest passage - trade route to Asia through North America.
 Explorers sailed West instead of southeast.
 The passage did not exist because explorers were unaware of North America.
 Contagious Disease-sickness that spreads quickly (many Native Americans were killed due to the contagious diseases the NA explorers brought with them to America) Explorers Project-read about your explorer and find these things: job, sponsor, motivation, impact 10-24 DBQ- Data based Questioning Primary Source- original, 1st hand account of an event.
 Done at the time of the event, by someone who was there.
 Letter, diary, journals, autobiography, map drawn by someone there like John Whites map Secondary Source- analyzes a primary source, 2nd hand account, Often comes very much after an event Biography, textbook, more than one person, explorer project we did in class Each day the students will have a bell work assignment that goes with the DBQ, students will complete the work in the DBQ packet so there will be no student notes in their spiral until after we finish the DBQ.

-Update : 2 sided notes will be finished in class on Monday the 20th.
+What Caused the Civil War ?
+DBQ Over the next few weeks, we will be working on a DBQ in class.
+Each day the students will be responsible for completing parts of the DBQ all leading up to a final essay they will write (5 paragraphs) over what they think caused the Civil War.
+Student packets went home today April 3 rd.
+Check the notes section for what was due today and the following days.
+Past Curriculum and Updates: Update : 2 sided notes will be finished in class on Monday the 20th.
 Projects/testing will begin on TUESDAY March 21st.
 If your child would like to research etc over the break, check out this link for more information : Project Grading Guidelines:

 I will provide you one in class, but, if for some reason you need to print a copy of the blank US map for the scrapbook trail you can find it at this link above titled NOTITLEMAP (ironic:)